ludvigeriksson/TwitterLaunchAnimation/README.md

 Or via CocoaPods:

-    pod 'Sparrow/LaunchAnimation', :git => 'https://github.com/IvanVorobei/TwitterLaunchAnimation.git'
+    pod 'Sparrow/LaunchAnimation’, :git => 'https://github.com/IvanVorobei/Sparrow.git’

 ## How use
 Add line code in AppDelegate file:

-	SPLaunchAnimation.asTwitter()
+	SPLaunchAnimation.asTwitter(onWindow: self.window!)

 Realy simple?
 It use LaunchScreen with name "LaunchScreen.stroryboard" for default.
 If on launchScreen many subviews (not one) - set numeric subviews "numberLogoAsSubview" when call "asTwitter".
 Please, not use raster picture in image on launchScreen, you will see a bad mask when animation start.
 Use vector, ex. pdf

 or use

 	let twitterLogoBezierPath = SPBezierPathFigure.logoTwitter()
-    SPLaunchAnimation.asTwitter(withIcon: twitterLogoBezierPath)
+    SPLaunchAnimation.asTwitter(withIcon: twitterLogoBezierPath, onWindow: self.window!)

 It is func more difficult, but it looks perfect.
 You shoud set vector image in launchScreen and crete UIBezierPath identical you logo.
 When the animation starts - logo quietly replaced with bezierPath-variant and scale animation look perfect for any device.
-For ex. you can find twitter logo in bezierPath-variant in project
+For ex. you can find twitter logo in bezierPath-variant in project (not install with pods)

 ## Problems and advice
 Logo should vector.
 In animations used a large scale and problems of bitmap images - loss of quality with scale.
 I recomended use BezierPath, but if this is not possible - UIImage in pdf